-Most of us visit Paris dreaming of the delicious food we’ll eat – after ticking off the obligatory photos of the Eiffel Tower, Arc de Triomphe and lining up to see little Mona Lisa at the Louvre, that is.
+When planning a weekend in Paris, most of us dream of the delicious food we’ll eat – after ticking off the obligatory photos of the Eiffel Tower, Arc de Triomphe and lining up to see little Mona Lisa at the Louvre, of course.

 By the way, if you are as interested in the Mona Lisa as I am, who she was and the story behind the remarkable Leonardo da Vinci painting, clever historians and artists at the Louvre have x-rayed and scanned the painting and revealed her mysteries which you can see from the comfort of your own home in Mona Lisa: Behind the Glass.

-But the long list of famous French food can quickly become overwhelming.
+But the long list of famous French food to eat in Paris can quickly become overwhelming.
 After all, one can only try so many new tastes during a short trip!

 • Paris Brest

 • Beef Bourguignon

 • Au chocolat chaud

 And don’t worry if you don’t have the budget for Michelin stars, you’ll find wonderful cheap eats in this list which includes the best affordable restaurants in Paris.